marek-jakub/personal_flutter/assets/articles/2023/01_article/article_24Oct2023.md

 }
 ~~~

-The second sample is the provider set at the application initialization in the main.dart file, it should seek to access the right class name of the database:
+The second code sample is the provider set at the application initialization in the main.dart file, it should seek to access the right class name of the database:

 .dart